Public Records Reveal Shadow Government Controlling the Metropolitan Water District of Southern California

 MWD’s rate structure is already the subject of a lawsuit brought by the Water Authority in 2010, currently pending trial in San Francisco Superior Court.
 (For more information, see www.sdcwa.org/mwdrate-challenge.)

-The San Diego County Water Authority released 500 pages of documents obtained under the Public Records Act that expose the activities of MWD and the Secret Society because MWD is poised to adopt water rate increases for 2013 and 2014 that use the same discriminatory rate structure formula that enriches the Secret Society’s member agencies at the expense of the Water Authority and the 3.1 million people it serves.
+The San Diego County Water Authority released 500 pages of documents obtained under the Public Records Act that expose the activities of MWD and the Secret Society because MWD is poised to adopt water rate increases for 2013 and 2014 that use the same discriminatory rates that enrich the Secret Society’s member agencies at the expense of the Water Authority and the 3.1 million people it serves.

 Among many other activities, the records show that members of the Secret Society secretly commissioned a so-called “independent” economic study of the costs of the Water Authority’s long-term water transfer with the Imperial Irrigation District – now in its tenth year — and supplies it receives through the lining of the All-American and Coachella canals.
 The purpose of the $50,000 study was to discredit the Water Authority.
 To learn more about the study, click here